Botskiz/decentsampler-bottles/README.md

 A minimum version of Decent Sampler 1.7.2 is required to use this library.

 The library features padlike sounds made by blowing into glass bottles filled with water.
+The included demo is made entirely with Bottles (except for the Drums).

 ---